openstack-archive/sahara/doc/source/userdoc/advanced.configuration.guide.rst

     section has been created in the configuration file.

-Additionally, at this time there are two more values which must be provided to ensure proper access for Sahara to the Key Manager service.
+Additionally, at this time there are two more values which must be provided to ensure proper access for sahara to the Key Manager service.
 These are the Identity domain for the administrative user and the domain for the administrative project.
 By default these values will appear as: